bartificer/programming-by-stealth/docs/pbs51.md

 }
 ```

-Note that while I’m not including the code here, the GitHub release also contains an updated version of the test suite with updated tests for the constructor, and new tests for the newly added functions.
+Note that, while I’m not including the code here, the GitHub release also contains an updated version of the test suite with updated tests for the constructor, and new tests for the newly added functions.

 ### Part 4 — Improve `.step()` in `bartificer.ca.Automaton`

 At this stage our automaton can store a set of allowed states, but it doesn’t in any way enforce them.
-Our step function is literally anarchy, it will accept any value what so ever returned by the instance’s user-supplied step function:
+Our step function is literally anarchy; it will accept any value whatsoever returned by the instance’s user-supplied step function:

 ```javascript
 // calculate the next state